APNIC-Labs/draft-kskroll-sentinel/README.md

    Vold:  A DNSSEC-Validating resolver that is configured to implement
-      this mechanism that has not loaded the nominated key into its local trusted key store will respond with an SERVFAIL for "root- key-sentinel-is-ta" queries, an A or AAAA RRset response for "root-key-sentinel-not-ta" queries and SERVFAIL for the invalidly signed name queries.
+      this mechanism that has not loaded the nominated key into its local trusted key store will respond with an SERVFAIL for "root-